kishan601/Fitness-logger/README.md

 ## 📊 Usage

+1. **Personalize Your Dashboard** - Click the edit icon next to your name to customize it
-1. **Add Workouts** - Use the workout form to log your exercises
+2. **Add Workouts** - Use the workout form to log your exercises
-2. **View Progress** - Check your weekly progress chart to see visual feedback
+3. **View Progress** - Check your weekly progress chart to see visual feedback
-3. **Edit Data** - Click the edit icon next to calories to make quick adjustments
+4. **Edit Data** - Click the edit icon next to calories to make quick adjustments
-4. **Switch Themes** - Toggle between light and dark modes
+5. **Switch Themes** - Toggle between light and dark modes
+6. **Navigation** - Use the hamburger menu on mobile to explore upcoming features
-5. **Track Goals** - Monitor your fitness journey with the activity scoring system
+7. **Track Goals** - Monitor your fitness journey with the activity scoring system
+8. **Live Updates** - See real-time date and time in the dashboard header

 ## 🏗️ Project Structure